mohammedbanabila/pulumi-aviatrix/README.md

-# Terraform Bridge Provider Boilerplate
+# Terraform Bridge Provider Boilerplate - Aviatrix

 This repository contains boilerplate code for building a new Pulumi provider which wraps an existing Terraform provider.